Home » Protein on a Fruit-Based Diet? Know How To Get Enough

 Protein on a Fruit-Based Diet?
 Know How To Get Enough

-One of the most frequent concerns surrounding a fruit-based diet is protein intake: how do you get your protein?
+One of the most frequent concerns surrounding a fruit-based diet is protein intake.
+Do we get enough protein?
 The common-sense answer is: similar to how the chimpanzees get their proteins!
-And despite this valid reasoning, the “protein question” should be addressed in more detail, because humans do not live in a natural habitat like chimps do!
+While there certainly is valid reasoning behind this, the protein question should be addressed in more detail because humans do not live in a natural habitat like chimps do!
+So let’s look into protein intake on a fruit-based diet, in particular frugivore and fruitarian.

 For quick readers:

 Can we get enough protein on a fruit diet?
 Yes, the frugivore diet does contain the recommended amount of ca. 50-55 grams of protein per 2000- 2500 calories worth of food (typically one day).
-On the other hand, the fruitarian diet – consisting of fruit only – contains less protein.
-However, under optimal conditions, people can live as long-term fruitarians – a way of life that often requires a lot of effort to achieve, like moving to the tropics and being aware of the types and amount of fruits they need.
+On the other hand, the fruitarian diet – consisting of fruit only – contains less protein and some other nutrients.
+However, under optimal conditions, people have been shown to be able to live as long-term fruitarians – a way of life that often requires a lot of effort to achieve, like moving to the tropics and being aware of the types and amount of fruits they need.

 1. Protein sources on the fruitarian and frugivore diet

 Where do we get proteins from on a fruit diet?
 All raw foods, including fruits, contain some amount of proteins.
 Many larger mammals in the wild are plant-eaters.
-And chimpanzees in the wild get their proteins mostly from tropical fruits and nuts. the amount of proteins on a fruit diet largely depends on the quality of fruits, but also on additional foods like nuts, greens, etc.
+And chimpanzees in the wild get their proteins mostly from tropical fruits and tender leaves.
+The amount of proteins in a fruit diet largely depends on fruit quality but also on additional foods like nuts, greens, etc.

 Overview high-fruit diets: